 How do I get started?

 First, give us a call at 920-733-1992.
 Our support staff is available Monday through Thursday from 8:00 am to 3:00 pm to answer any questions you may have and to help you schedule your appointments.
-Then, if you will be billing to insurance, call the customer service number listed on your insurance card.
-They can inform you of what your outpatient mental health benefits are (including any out-of-pocket expenses you may incur), confirm that your counselor is in-network with your plan, and advise as to whether or not a pre-certification is required before beginning services.
+Then, if we will be billing your insurance, we ask that you call the customer service number listed on your insurance card.
+They can inform you of what your outpatient mental health benefits are (including any out-of-pocket expenses you may incur), confirm that your counselor is in-network with your plan, and verify benefits for in-person vs. telehealth coverage.

 Do I need a referral to begin services?